-This volume will examine fundamental questions of migration, cultural diversity, and the rights of foreigners in the history of political thought, providing a multiplicity of perspectives on these important issues.
-Chapters that address any aspect of the themes discussed above or any other fundamental questions of migration, cultural diversity, and the rights of foreigners in political philosophy, history, or literature are welcome
+The premise of this volume is that the experience of migration and cultural diversity in the classical worlds of Greece and Rome can speak to the challenges of our age.
+It proposes to examine fundamental questions of migration, cultural diversity, and the rights of foreigners in classical political thought which can provide a multiplicity of perspectives on these important issues.
+Chapters that address any aspect of the themes discussed above or any other fundamental questions of migration, cultural diversity, and the rights of foreigners in ancient political philosophy, history, and literature are welcome

-Please send a chapter title, brief 250-300 word abstract, email address, and brief five-line cv to Ann Ward (ann\ward@baylor.edu) by October 15, 2025.
-Accepted chapters will be due February 15, 2026.
+Please send a chapter title, a brief 250-300 word abstract, email address, and a brief five-line CV to Ann Ward (ann_ward@baylor.edu) by September 15, 2025.
+Accepted chapters will be due December 15, 2025.
 Chapters will be peer-reviewed, and it is intended that the collection will be published by Anthem Press in the Anthem Philosophy and Politics of Human Rights Series.